A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

-The row RL-BS1 in Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} shows the results of an RL-based solution reported in \cite{bagherzadeh2021reinforcement}.
-As shown in the first two columns, for the Paint-Control dataset, Pairwise-A2C-SB fares slightly better than RL-BS1 however with a low CLE of $62.2$.
-Also, both solutions (RL-BS1, Pairwise-A2C-SB) are close to the optimal ranking (the row labeled as “Optimal” in Table \ref{tab:apfdandnrpa}).
-For dataset IOFROL, RL-BS1 performs better than Pairwise-A2C-SB: however both solutions do not perform well as their values are lower than the optimal ranking.
-RL-BS1 performs better than Pairwise-A2C-TF and Pairwise-DQN-KR for both simple datasets.
-This is justified with low CLE values reported in Tables \ref{tab:Pairwise-DQN-KR and Baselines} and \ref{tab:Pairwise-A2C-TF and Baselines}.
+The row RL-BS1 in Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} shows the results of an RL-based solution reported by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}.
+For the Paint-Control dataset, Pairwise-A2C-SB fares slightly better than RL-BS1 with a CLES of $60.2$.
+Also, both solutions (RL-BS1, Pairwise-A2C-SB) are close to the optimal ranking (the row labeled as “Optimal” in Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2}).
+For dataset IOFROL, RL-BS1 performs better than Pairwise-A2C-SB: however, both solutions do not perform well as their values are lower than the optimal ranking.
+RL-BS1 performs better than Pairwise-DQN-KR for both simple datasets.
+Moreover, RL-BS1 and Pairwise-A2C-TF perform equivalently on the IOFROL dataset.
+This is justified with CLES values reported in Tables \ref{tab:Pairwise-DQN-KR and Baselines} and \ref{tab:Pairwise-A2C-TF and Baselines}.
 These results are anyway lower than the optimal ranking.
-As pointed out in \cite{bagherzadeh2021reinforcement}, test execution history provided by simple datasets is not sufficient enough to learn an accurate test prioritization policy.
+As pointed out by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}, the test execution history provided by simple datasets is not sufficient enough to learn an accurate test prioritization policy.

-The row of RL-BS2 in Tables \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} shows the results of an RL-based solution reported in \cite{bagherzadeh2021reinforcement}.
-For all datasets except MATH, Pairwise-A2C-SB fares significantly better than RL-BS2 with CLE values between $77.1$ and $91.4$ as shown in Table \ref{tab:Pairwise-A2C-SB and Baselines}.
-For the MATH dataset, Pairwise-A2C-SB performs almost the same as RL-BS2.
-In contrast, RL-BS2 performs better than Pairwise-A2C-TF and Pairwise-DQN-KR for all datasets: CLE values between Pairwise-A2C-TF and RL-BS2 ranges between $1.4$ and $30.3$, and between $20.4$ and $52.7$ for Pairwise-DQN-KR and RL-BS2.
-Thus, according to these results Pairwise-A2C-SB improves the baselines in the use of RL for test case prioritization.
+The row of RL-BS2 in Tables \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} shows the results of an RL-based solution reported by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}.
+For all datasets, Pairwise-A2C-SB fares significantly better than RL-BS2 with CLES values between $71.7$ and $91.0$ as shown in Table \ref{tab:Pairwise-A2C-SB and Baselines}.
+In contrast, RL-BS2 performs better than Pairwise-A2C-TF and Pairwise-DQN-KR for all datasets: CLES values between Pairwise-A2C-TF and RL-BS2 range between $16.3$ and $33.5$, and between $23.8$ and $34.8$ for Pairwise-DQN-KR and RL-BS2.
+Thus, according to these results, Pairwise-A2C-SB improves the baselines in the use of DRL for test case prioritization.